ErinFlyingSkyRocket/DjOpenKB/documentations/DEPLOYMENT_GUIDE.md

 ### 4.2 OpenKB and AI runtime values

-Use this standard OpenKB configuration:
+Use this standard OpenKB and background-worker configuration:

 ```env
 OPENKB_BASE_DIR=OpenKB-main